- 1. Name of the medicinal product

 How to start Cerelle when changing from other contraceptive methods

-Changing from a progestogen-only-method (progestogen only pill, injection, implant) or from a progestogen-releasing intrauterine system (IUS)The woman may switch any day from the minipill (from an implant or the IUS on the day of its removal, from an injectable when the next injection would be due), an additional contraceptive method is not necessary.
+Changing from a progestogen-only-method (mini pill, injection, implant) or from a progestogen-releasing intrauterine system (IUS)The woman may switch any day from minipill (from an implant or the IUS on the day of its removal, from an injectable when the next injection would be due).

 Management of missed tabletContraceptive protection may be reduced if more than 36 hours have elapsed between two tablets.
 If the user is less than 12 hours late in taking any tablet, the missed tablet should be taken as soon as it is remembered and the next tablet should be taken at the usual time.
 If she is more than 12 hours late, she should use an additional method of contraception for the next 7 days.
 If tablets were missed in the first week and intercourse took place in the week before the tablets were missed, the possibility of a pregnancy should be considered.